sprmke/learn_react_behind-the-scenes-pt2/readme.md

 ##### Application Scope:

 - S12: A Look Behind the Scenes of React & Optimization Techniques
-- Topics discussed: Optimize any data or task/calculation that wil result to data using useMemo() hook
+- Topics discussed: Optimize any data or task/calculation that will result to data using useMemo() hook